Guardians and Wards Act, 1890: Expert Guidance to students, parents and legal professionals

 Conclusion

-The Guardians and Wards Act, 1890 remains the most important law in India for child guardianship and custody disputes.
+The Guardians and Wards Act, 1890 remains the backbone of child custody and guardianship litigation in India.

 Scroll to Top